Global algebraic K-theory: Introduction

 In \cite{barwick:spectral_mackey_I}, Barwick introduces a very general framework of {\em spectral Mackey functors}.
 He works in the setting of quasi-categories and defines spectral Mackey functors as additive functors from suitable $\infty$-categories of spans to the $\infty$-category of spectra.
 When applied to finite $G$-sets for a finite group $G$, this yields a model for genuine $G$-equivariant stable homotopy theory.
 Replacing finite $G$-sets by finite groupoids ought to give a model for $\Fin$-global stable homotopy theory as spectral Mackey functors; here the understanding is that we consider spans with arbitrary functors in the restriction direction, but with only {\em faithful} functors in the transfer direction.
 However, I am not aware of a place where the details of such `global spectral Mackey functors' have been worked out, much less compared to the symmetric spectrum model of $\Fin$-global stable homotopy theory.

 Under the expected equivalence between the stable $\infty$-category underlying the global model structure on symmetric spectra and global spectral Mackey functors, our global K-theory construction ought to relate to Barwick's approach as follows.
-As we explain in Proposition \ref{prop:symmon from I-cat}, every parsummable category $\Cc$ gives rise to a symmetric monoidal structure on the underlying category.
+As we explain in Proposition \ref{prop:symmon_from_parsumcat}, every parsummable category $\Cc$ gives rise to a symmetric monoidal structure on the underlying category.
 The symmetric monoidal structure depends on a choice, but the choices can be parameterized by a contractible category, see Remark \ref{rk:constractible choice}.
 In symmetric monoidal categories, one can restrict actions along arbitrary group homomorphisms, and one can induce actions along inclusions between finite groups.
 So as $\Gc$ varies over all finite groupoids, the nerves of the functor categories $\cat(\Gc,\Cc)$ ought to extend to an additive functor from the span $\infty$-category of finite groupoids to symmetric monoidal $\infty$-categories.
 If the parsummable category $\Cc$ is saturated, then postcomposing with any $\infty$-categorical delooping functor ought to give the spectral Mackey functor counterpart of $\bK_{\gl}\Cc$.

-{\bf Outlook and open questions.} Thomason showed in \cite{thomason:symmetric_monoidal} that every connective spectrum is stably equivalent to the K-theory spectrum of a symmetric monoidal category.
+{\bf Outlook: parsummable categories model connective global homotopy theory.} Thomason showed in \cite{thomason:symmetric_monoidal} that every connective spectrum is stably equivalent to the K-theory spectrum of a symmetric monoidal category.
 Equivalently, every infinite loop space is the group completion, as an $E_\infty$-space, of the nerve of a permutative category.
 Even more is true: Theorem 5.1 of \cite{thomason:symmetric_monoidal} shows that the K-theory functor induces an equivalence from the homotopy category of the category of symmetric monoidal categories and lax symmetric monoidal functors, localized at the class of K-theory equivalences, to the homotopy category of connective spectra.
-A different proof of Thomason's theorem was later given by Mandell \cite{mandell:inverse}.
+A different proof of Thomason's theorem was later given by Mandell \cite{mandell:inverse}, who also provided an `un-group-complete' version.

-I am optimistic that a strong global refinement of Thomason's result might be true, i.e., that every connective $\Fin$-global stable homotopy type arises as the global K-theory spectrum of some parsummable category.
-Even the following stronger `realization conjecture' is consistent with all facts presently known to me: the global K-theory functor